sparkfabrik/sparkfabrik.github.com/src/content/post/20161129_git_reflog_amend.md

 ## The git reflog solution

-Because you want to restore the situation, before the amend  you can decide to use the `git reflog` in combination with a `git reset`.
+Since you want to restore the situation before the amend, you can decide to use the `git reflog` in combination with a `git reset`.

 The `git reflog` command will prompt the history of the last commands you've entered.
 The output will look something like this.